Looking to Invest in Facilities? Invest in Solid Communication First

 LBC considers a well-stocked website to be essential for a campaign to educate voters.
 Clear writing, relatable explanations, engaging images, and conversational FAQs help the public learn interactively.
 We recommend that school districts maintain their bond-focused website pages or sites long after the vote so the public can track progress.
 These examples include such updates, as well as the pre-referendum history.

-For Clifton Public Schools, we designed a Google site with a shortcut that jumped from the district’s website at www.clifton.k12.nj.us/VOTE.
+For Shrewsbury Public Schools, we designed a Google site with a shortcut that jumped from the district’s website at www.sbs-nj.org/vote.
 Stand-alone sites like this keep visitors focused on the upcoming vote, and they are very easy to update as more content becomes available.

-Northern Burlington Regional High School established the stand-alone website that was separate from regular district business.
-That approach helps parents and non-parents stay focused without straying into content unrelated to the referendum.
+Cresskill Public Schools established a stand-alone website that was separate from regular district business.
+By housing all referendum information at www.RestoreCresskillSchools.com, parents and non-parents could stay focused without straying into content unrelated to the referendum.